eoyilmaz/stalker/docs/source/tutorial/asset_management.rst

 .. note::

-   Stalker stores :attr:`.Version.path` and :att:`.Version.filename` attribute
-   values within the database, independent of your operating system.
-The :attr:`.Version.absolute_path` and :attr:`.Version.absolute_full_path` attributes provide OS-specific paths by combining the :attr:`.Repository.path` with the database values momentarily.
+   Files related to :class:`.Version` instances can be created by instantiating the :class:`.File` class.
+The :attr:`.File.full_path` can be set with the value coming from the :meth:`.Version.generate_path()` method, which by default will contain environment variables for the repository path and Stalker will save the :att:`.File.full_path` attribute value in the database without converting the environment variables so the paths will stay operating system independent.

 You can define default directories within your project structure using custom templates.

 .. code-block:: python